starlordvk/Cloud_Infrastructure_14848/README.md

 - https://hub.docker.com/layers/bde2020/hadoop-datanode/2.0.0-hadoop3.2.1-java8/
 - https://hub.docker.com/repository/docker/varunkathuria/sonarqube-scanner

+Also included dockerfiles for frontend and sonarqube with sonarscanner.
+Also added yaml config files used for configuring nodes on minikube.

 All deployments on GCP -

 ![GCP Services](Course-project/GKE_Deployments.PNG)

 All containers deployed on GCP as services -

 ![GCP Services](Course-project/GKE_Services_screenshot.PNG)

 I've already added all the steps on how to build these images and deploy them on GCP in the checkpoint section [here](#detailed-steps-for-deploying-all-images).

 1. Build and Deploy Toolbox Frontend GUI [here](#Terminal-GUI).

 ![Toolbox_GUI](Course-project/Web_App_GUI.PNG)